 We are awaiting dimensions of the revised plans.

 The outline planning consent for what was originally planned for B1 & B2 was to be four storeys high.
 What has been built is, in effect, seven storeys high.
 B2 will be taller still.

 (inc 2.8m top floor set back)

 The distance between B2 and the Carter Bridge in the outline consent was considerably greater than now proposed.

 The distance between the middle section of F2 and main building line of Ravensworth Gardens is 16m on upper floors and 12.3m at ground floor.
 The gable end of Ravensworth Gardens is 4.6m away from the northern section of F2.

 The distance between B2 and F2 is 15.1m, which comprises 6m for the road, 4.8m pavement in front of F2, and 4.3m in front of B2.
-At the southern end, a loading bay will reduce the pavement width outside F2.
-There are no parking bays.

 By comparison the distance between the buildings on Great Northern Way at ground level is 16m and 13.3m on upper floors.
 The road width is 5.5m.

 The Chisholm Trail cycle/walking route will pass between blocks B2 and F2, and across the station square (which is a ‘shared surface’).

 Discussions are still ongoing about where over-ranked taxis and rail-replacement buses will queue.
 Currently they use the car park, but this will not be possible once Blocks B2 and F2 are built.